atiya0419/Magazine-Cover/README.md

 # Technologies Used

--**HTML**: Structure of the magazine layout
+- **HTML**: Structure of the magazine layout

--**CSS**: Styling, animations, and transitions
+- **CSS**: Styling, animations, and transitions

--**JavaScript**: Handles dynamic behavior and interactivity
+- **JavaScript**: Handles dynamic behavior and interactivity

 # Project Structure

 project-folder/
- ├── index.html       # Main HTML file
+ - ├── index.html       # Main HTML file
- ├── style.css        # Styling and animations
+ - ├── style.css        # Styling and animations
- ├── script.js        # JavaScript logic for interactivity
+ - ├── script.js        # JavaScript logic for interactivity
- ├── images/          # Folder containing images
+ - ├── images/          # Folder containing images
- ├── README.md        # Project documentation
+ - ├── README.md        # Project documentation

 # How to Use